-We recently brought together more than 50 people from local businesses and organisations at the Hop Exchange in Bankside to explore the emergence of a cluster of food-related businesses in and around the railway viaduct of Bankside, London Bridge and Bermondsey.
+At the end of 2019 we brought together more than 50 people from local businesses and organisations at the Hop Exchange in Bankside to explore the emergence of a cluster of food-related businesses in and around the railway viaduct of Bankside, London Bridge and Bermondsey.

 In rail arches, market stalls, shops and restaurants, lots of people are already invested in the success of this area.

 A recent audit of businesses in and around the Low Line shows many of these are working in the production, distribution and retail of food and drink.